Update, March 2018: CORE Advocacy's

 NIOSH-INITIATED SEC PETITION #0234

 In 2016, NIOSH initiated a new SEC class for SSFL Area IV, effectively adding the years 1965-1988.
-SEC Petition #0234 was passed with a unanimous vote by the Presidential Advisory Board on Radiation & Worker Health (ABRWH).
-The decision was made at the ABRWH / NIOSH Work Group Meeting held in Santa Fe, New Mexico in December.
+SEC Petition #0234 was passed with a unanimous vote by the Presidential Advisory Board on Radiation & Worker Health (ABRWH) at the ABRWH / NIOSH Work Group Meeting held in Santa Fe, New Mexico.
+A long-awaited victory for SSFL workers, this SEC was supposed to make things easier.
+But qualified SEC claimants continue to have difficulty obtaining timely and complete worker records and employment verification.
+Need some help?
+Contact us.

 CORE Advocacy manages your EEOICPA claim.
 We act on your behalf to fulfill the arduous burden of proof placed upon EEOICPA claimants, which can be difficult and overwhelming for many.
 We assist our clients with proving employment history, radiation and toxic chemical exposures, and by providing published scientific evidence linking such exposures to diagnoses.
 We assist with establishing potential impairment and work to ensure that claimants can access appropriate medical benefits and care under EEOICPA.
 When necessary, CORE Advocacy will formally object to Department of Labor's (DOL) Recommended Decision to deny a claim, and we are willing to exhaust every reasonable effort and resource to result in a favorable outcome.